About Old Cairo

 Old Cairo, Egypt, is home to many upscale, fully-fledged, residential gated communities, amongst which is the very well-known compound El Fustat by Saudi Egyptian Developers (SED).

-This 950-acre compound was created with an aim to revitalize the sense of historical Old Cairo, while offering a modern life luxurious living experience.
+This 950-acre compound was created with an aim to revitalize the sense of historical Old Cairo, while offering a modern, luxurious living experience.

 El Fustat Compound features many commercial zones, recreational areas and facilities, a tourist promenade, lush greenery, verdant landscaping, and abundant natural scenery.